In this article:

 Old dogs in autumn β special attention

 Bakku was 14.
 And autumn was different for him than for Ezra.
-Cool floors hurt his joints.
+Cold floors hurt his joints.
 Getting up after lying down took longer.
 Walks became shorter β not because he didn't want to, but because his body said so.

-Zeolite in autumn β why now
+Zeolite in autumn β why now in particular

-In autumn, the dog's body is more stressed than one might think: shedding costs energy and nutrients, wet weather weakens the skin microbiome, damp leaves and soil bring more mycotoxins and pollutants, and the immune system adjusts to winter.
+In autumn, a dog's body is more stressed than one might think: shedding costs energy and nutrients, wet weather weakens the skin microbiome, damp leaves and soil bring more mycotoxins and pollutants, and the immune system adjusts to winter.

 Β β Sandra V. βββββ